 Having started as Alex Beachum's master thesis at USC Interactive Media & Games Division, Outer Wilds has sure come a long way.
-It has already won a few awards, but the latest nominations for Game of the Year at GDC Awards and Dice Awards are enough proof of the sheer quality it brought to the table.
+It has already won a few awards, but the latest nominations for Game of the Year at and are enough proof of the sheer quality it brought to the table.

 Xbox Game Pass definitely helped Outer Wilds along, and Mobius are well aware of that, pointing out that it brought their game to the attention of players that might've not tried it otherwise.
 In fact, they're confident the subscription model will have a huge impact on the industry.

 Speaking to GamesIndustry, Mobius' co-creative lead Loan Verneau said, "So I think that's been a big shift.
 The same way it's changed the TV and movie worlds, the subscription system is also going to impact the game industry very significantly.
 We're starting to see that, and starting to see it maybe unlock the market to weirder things and more original things that would have been more risky beforehand."